KAVYAMURUGESAN077/JSP-SERVLET-CRUD/README.md

 # JSP-SERVLET-CRUD
 This project is a web-based CRUD application built using JSP, Servlets, and MySQL.
-It allows users to add, view Food records through a simple interface.
+It allows users to add, view, update, delete Food records through a simple interface.
 The project uses Maven for dependency management and can be deployed on Apache Tomcat.
 It demonstrates the basics of Java EE web development, database connectivity, and MVC design using JSP for the frontend and Servlets for the backend.
 # Author: Kavya M